chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

      response_path_map:
        "true": add_inputs
        "false": ask_number
+      description: "is_number_valid? is a method and should be defined by the user in TUI Actions"
    ```
    Here, after the action is performed, based on the response of the action it could lead to different paths with the mapped interaction id.